zorael/kameloso/README.md

 #### Certain commands require higher permissions

-Some functionality, such as setting the channel title or currently played game, require credentials with the permissions of the channel owner (broadcaster).
+Some functionality, such as setting the channel title or currently played game, require elevated credentials with the permissions of the channel owner (broadcaster).
 As such, if you want to use such commands, you will need to generate an OAuth authorisation token for **your main account** separately, much as you generated one for the bot account.
 This will request a token from Twitch with more permissions, and the authorisation browser page should reflect this.

 ```shell
 $ kameloso --set twitch.superKeygen